-• Educating the news media on issues of malnutrition in Kenya and its costs, consequences, and solutions, using the presentation as a teaching tool.
+• Educating the news media on issues of malnutrition around the world and its costs, consequences, and solutions, using the presentation as a teaching tool.

 ADDITIONAL CONSIDERATIONS

 You can make this presentation more interesting to your audience by adding information about local experiences and practices, especially those that apply to your audience.
 Some areas to consider when analyzing your audience: